 It is suggested you use a Gantt Chart template which can be found online for more complex, intricate charts.
 The template can be loaded into PowerPoint and edited as you wish.
 The Calendar function in PowerPoint can also serve as a form of Gantt Chart for specific days and weeks.

 While starting a new project, you can type project timeline or timeline project in the Office.com template search box.
 It will turn up several templates that use a base format of the Gantt Chart.
+Alternatively, you may opt to make Gantt chart online using an online tool.

 Once a chart is selected, it can be edited as desired.